asorto007/final-project-template/README.md

 If you have a private repository, please add `kaytwo` and `sauravjoshi` as collaborators.

 ## What does your application do?
+Mental Health Journaling App aimed at CS Students: Create a journaling app focused on mental health and well-being.
+Users will be able to record their daily thoughts, moods, and experiences, and the app can provide insights and suggestions for improving mental health.

 ## What makes it different than a CRUD app?
 I.e., what functionality does it provide that is not just a user interface layer on top of a database of user information,and the ability to view / add to / change that information?